connorcl/mpg-regression-analysis/README.md

 # mpg-regression
-A regression analysis which attempts to quantify the variation in fuel efficiency due to transmission type in cars
+An analysis of car model data which uses a linear regression model to quantify the variation in fuel efficiency due to transmission type